 If you would like to be added to our monthly synopsis mailing list, please CLICK HERE

-Please send via email to [email protected] and include in the Subject line: Month of Issue, Issue Number and Feature Heading i.e June 2017, Issue 152, Employee Experience .
+Please send via email to [email protected] and include in the Subject line: Month of Issue, Issue Number and Feature Heading i.e August 2017, Issue 154, Forward Planning and Future Strategy .

 Independence is our strength – covering the issues that directly impact on those with the duty of directing human resources

 Employment Law & Future Legislation